Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 The National Oceanic & Atmospheric Administration (NOAA) says that mermaids "may" not exist, but also acknowledges that 80% of the ocean has yet to be discovered.
-Given that the NOAA is already finding the ocean to embrace a huge diversity of life and terrain; given that they are always finding new species of life, including the giant squid (whose existence was once mocked, along with mermaids); it is remotely possible that mermaids or mer-families could exist somewhere.
-If they did, though, what would life be like for them in the oceans of today?
+Given that the NOAA is already finding the ocean to embrace a huge diversity of life and terrain, and that they are always finding new species of life, including the giant squid (whose existence was once mocked, along with mermaids), it is remotely possible that mermaids or mer-families could exist somewhere.
+If they did, what would life be like for them in the oceans of today?

 We can imagine that "real" mermaid life (called such to differentiate from movie mermaids) would be similar to humans, if humans could live in the ocean, and if the description of mermaids passed down through the generations is halfway accurate.
 So let's look at what we "know" of mermaids so far, from generational legends of yore.

 Legendary Images of Mermaids

 Although there are no existing photographs of real mermaids, the story images and descriptions we have give us a lot of information, including looks, characteristics, and behaviors:

 - Looks - We know that mermaids are human looking, with long hair and fish-like tails, instead of legs.
 Their skin is smooth and sensitive, except for the tails, which we can imagine being scaly and slippery.
 They have an upper body like ours, with arms and hands like ours that can manipulate objects.